Donald Trump Russia Tip Sheet: Meet Carter Page And Other Key Players

 Roger Stone has also recently met with Donald Trump at Trump Tower.
 Roger Stone has also called the FBI investigation into the Trump Russia scandal a “witch hunt.”
 So has Donald Trump.

 Another key player that is less talked about on social media and in the press is Felix Sater.
-He is a Russian born man, and a known FBI informant who leveraged information to reduce his own sentencing on an unrelated financial crime reports Talking Points Memo.
+He is a Russian born man, and a known FBI informant who leveraged information to reduce his own sentencing on an unrelated financial crime reported Talking Points Memo.
 Felix Sater is mentioned in the Steele dossier.

 Sater came to the United States at the age of eight, an immigrant to America with his family.
 He became a stockbroker, but has a long rap sheet in the United States, one that includes assault by stabbing and a prison record.
 When he came out of prison for the stabbing, he then became involved in securities fraud connected to Genovese and Columbo crime families.